Basilica of the Immaculate Conception (Jardín): History

 In 1979, the city experienced an earthquake that affected not only the church but also El Libertador park nearby, located in front of the temple.
 The park had to be rebuilt almost completely, also, in the case of the church, it was necessary to repair several doors and build two emergency exits; reforms that were exploited to improve the sound amplification system.

 On June 3, 2003, the church was elevated to the rank of minor basilica, becoming the twenty-fourth Colombian church in obtaining such a title.

+The church's interior sustained heavy damage following the 2026 Colombia earthquake on August 10, while several religious images inside were destroyed.

 Architecture

 The basilica has 128 windows and skylights and two Hamburger bells.
 The statue of San Juan Bautista, the holy water font, the tabernacle, and the pulpit are made out of Carrara marble.
 Its interior is painted turquoise.
 Its two towers and crosses are made of aluminum.